influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/visualization-types.md

 ### Stacked Graph

-Show time series arranged on top of each other.
+The **Stacked Graph** view displays multiple time series bars as segments stacked on top of each other.

 ![Stacked Graph view](/img/chronograf/chrono-viz-stacked-graph-selector.png)